 Chevy’s small-block overhead-valve V8s are excellent.
-They rival competitors’ overhead-cam engines for smoothness and efficiency, and deliver strong torque for towing.
-The 4.8-liter version cranks out 275 horsepower, yet it is quite efficient; the 2WD, 4.8-liter version, for example, earns 20 mpg on the EPA’s highway mileage test.
+They rival the overhead-cam engines from Ford for smoothness and efficiency, and deliver strong torque for towing.
+The 4.8-liter version cranks out 275 horsepower, while delivering decent fuel economy; a Tahoe 2WD with the Vortec 4800 earns 20 mpg on the EPA’s highway mileage test.

 A better choice, and the one you’ll probably end up with, is the 5.3-liter engine rated at 285 horsepower.
-It delivers strong acceleration performance and burns regular unleaded fuel; the 5.3-liter engine earns an EPA-estimated 14/17 mpg city/highway.
+It delivers strong acceleration performance and burns regular unleaded fuel.
+Our 2003 Tahoe 4WD with the Vortec 5300 earned an EPA-estimated 13/17 mpg city/highway.

 |Model Line Overview|

 |Model lineup:||Tahoe 2WD ($33,605); 4WD ($36,305)|

 |Engines:||4.8 liter ohv V8; 5.3 liter ohv V8|

 |Safety equipment (standard):||dual front air bags, four-wheel ABS, child-proof rear door locks|

 |Safety equipment (optional):||front side-impact air bags|